Anopterus macleayanus

 The species was formally described in 1859 by botanist Ferdinand von Mueller, having been collected from the summit of Mt Lindesay.
 It was named in honour of Sir William Macleay.
 It is one of two species that belong to the genus Anopterus.

-Anopterus macleayanus can grow up to 15 metres (50 ft) high and has oblanceolate (spear-shaped) leaves that are 10 to 30 cm and 2 to 4 cm with blunt serrated margins.
+A. macleayanus can grow up to 15 metres (50 ft) high and has oblanceolate (spear-shaped) leaves that are 10 to 30 cm and 2 to 4 cm with blunt serrated margins.
 The juvenile leaves may be considerably larger.
 The petioles and leaf bases are red-tinged.
 The white flowers occur in racemes between October and December (mid spring to early summer) in its native range.

-Anopterus macleayanus is a plant of warm-temperate and subtropical rainforest from the Comboyne Plateau in New South Wales northwards into Queensland.
+A. macleayanus is a plant of warm-temperate and subtropical rainforest from the Comboyne Plateau in New South Wales northwards into Queensland.

-The thrips species Thrips setipennis was recovered from the flowers of Anopterus macleayanus, suggesting it may be a pollinator.
+The thrips species Thrips setipennis was recovered from the flowers of A. macleayanus, suggesting it may be a pollinator.